The Importance of Strategic Brand Management

 Keeping your communications on-brand is one of the most vital aspects of a fine-tuned brand management strategy.
 Whether you’re a one-person show or a global enterprise (especially then, actually), centralizing your brand definitions, assets, creatives, and essentials is crucial.

-Building a brand system like that can be done in different ways.
+Building a brand asset management system like that can be done in different ways.
 Traditionally, you’d create PDF brand guidelines to show relevant stakeholders how to use your brand.
 This would often be associated with a set of creatives and assets – either on a Google Drive or in Dropbox.

 The other solution is to create a digital brand home for your company, living in the cloud.
 There are currently a few alternatives for this, allowing you to set a space up with centralized, always-up-to-date brand guidelines that can be shared throughout an organization with no more than a link.
 In addition, these cloud-based brand systems provide you with libraries that host your creatives and assets, helping employees use the right assets for the right project – you might know this as digital asset management.